 You’ll also notice that the table of contents is also hyperlinked to different sections in your article by headings and sub-headings.
 It’s these hyperlinks that can help give you an SEO boost.
 Just make sure you use some LSI keywords in your headings and sub-headings 😉

-I do use Google Analytics but I also like to use the WP Statistics plugin to see exactly how many visitors are coming form Google, Yahoo, Bing etc each day.
+I do use Google Analytics but I also like to use the WP Statistics plugin to see exactly how many visitors are coming from Google, Yahoo, Bing etc each day.

 The plugin can show you quite a bit of info, including the number of overall site visitors, search engine referrals, your top-visited pages, the latest keywords people have searched for to find your site and their geo-location.